 After removing the masks (only from the image.
 Keep the post-its on around the edge) and the ink was dry, I then coloured the main image with a distressing inks and basic childrens felt tips.
 I applied the ink, to the larger areas, first with felt tips and then sponged over some DI s.
 A little tip.
 When colouring the images, pop a piece of copier paper over the inked card stock so that you can lean on it without smudging the base ink.
 I then added a few high lights with a white gel pen and removed all masks.
 To fix the inks, I gave all of the postcards a light spray of acrylic varnish.
 You only use a tiny little bit of varnish and it is worth it.

-On the card above, I used stationery hole protectors as a mask and then inked the card up as mentioned above.
 I loooove this little chappy.
 I think it is my favourite of these stamps.
 Look at his little feet!
 Sooo cute

 * Masking.
 I use Judikins masking paper.
 This is quite flimsy.
 One thing I have found useful and just wanted to share with you.
 When you have stamped your image on the masking paper, pop the m. paper onto a piece of clean copier paper before you cut it out.
 It makes it so much more easier to cut out, stops the grease off your hands going onto the stick and it is easy to peel off the copier paper.
 Copier paper is a great way to store the cut out masks as well.